What does a school counselor do? A closer look at this student-centric role

 The role of a school counselor is to help reduce obstacles preventing students from reaching their potentials.
 Above all, they arm students with the skills, strategies and support they need to build the foundation for a successful and productive life.

-If you’re passionate about improving the lives of students, consider how you can get started on the path toward a rewarding profession as a school counselor.
-Check out University of Massachusetts Global’s Master's Degree in Counseling and PPSC in School Counseling to learn more.
+If you’re passionate about improving the lives of students and are excited by the school counselor job description, consider how you can get started on the path toward this rewarding profession as a school counselor.
+Check out UMass Global’s Master's Degree in Counseling and PPSC in School Counseling to learn more.

 Already have a master’s degree?
 Learn more about how a Pupil Personnel Services Credential in School Counseling can benefit your career.